First-order (coarse) correlated equilibria in non-concave games

-Note that these vector fields are all conservative, and as a result they are gradient fields.
+Note that these vector fields are all conservative, and as a result they are gradient fields; this is because in normal-form games where players only have two actions, the set of CE and CCE coincide.
 We therefore consider extending our set of vector fields by considering

-The vector fields $g$ have non-zero curl, and thus none of them arise as the gradient field of a quadratic function; although, they are coordinate projections of suitable quadratic functions.
+Each of the vector fields $g$ is tangent to $[-1,1]^2$.
+Moreover, each such $g$ has non-zero curl on $[-1,1]^2$, and thus, none of them arise as the gradient field of a quadratic function\footnote{Although, they are coordinate projections of gradients of suitable quadratic functions.}.
 As a consequence, no vector field $g^{i\pm}$ may be expressed as a conical combination of the vector fields $f^{i\pm}$.
 Setting $F = \{ f^{ij}, g^{ij} \ | \ i \in \{1,2\}, j \in \{+,-\} \}$ thus provides us a refinement of the usual correlated equilibria of $2 \times 2$ normal form games.
-The refinement can be strict when looking at the history of play as distributions; consider the matching pennies game where $\nabla_i u_i(x) = (-1)^i x_{-i}$.
-Then